 - Is it legal to kick a volleyball?

-- How Tall is a volleyball net
+- What is the height of a volleyball net?

 - Volleyball tape fingers